drussoperio/CoeusTestWriter/README.md

 # Coeus Test Writer

-A single-file, browser-based toolkit for creating, managing, and exporting exam questions.
+A single-file, browser-based toolkit for writing, organizing, and creating exam questions.
 No installation, backend, or account required — open the HTML file and it runs entirely client-side.

 ## Getting Started